tradermonty/market-breadth-analysis/README.md

 - macOS: TkAgg backend
 - Windows: Qt5Agg backend
 - Linux: Agg backend (non-interactive)
+- Minimum 8GB RAM recommended for backtesting
+- SSD storage recommended for faster data access

 ## Notes

 - Keep your API key in the `.env` file and do not upload it to GitHub
 - EODHD is a paid service
 - Commercial use requires a separate EODHD commercial license
+- Backtesting results are for educational purposes only
+- Past performance does not guarantee future results

 ## License